Skip to main content

 Appeals

-If the student wishes to challenge the decision of the Office of Graduate Admissions, the student shall be given the opportunity to appear before the institutional committee on residency appeals.
-If the student cannot appear when the committee convenes a meeting, the student has the option of allowing committee members to make a decision on the basis of the written materials pertaining to the appeal or waiting until the next committee meeting.
+If the student wishes to challenge the decision of the Office of Graduate Admissions, the student will be given the opportunity to appear before the institutional committee on residency appeals.
+If the student cannot appear when the committee convenes a meeting, the student has the option of allowing committee members to decide on the basis of the written materials about the appeal or waiting until the next committee meeting.

 The student may appeal the decision of the institutional committee on residency appeals to the President’s Office.
 The President’s Office may request the student to appear at a hearing regarding the appeal.

-Residency appeals shall end at the President’s Office.
+Residency appeals will end at the President’s Office.

 Like what you see?